stefb965/deco/README.md

 * Visit your app at [http://localhost:4200](http://localhost:4200).

 #### Running Tests
+All tests suites can be run with `npm test`.

 Functional and unit tests can be run with `ember test` and `ember test --server`.
 Code Style tests with JSHint and JSCS can be run with `grunt test`.